ory/hydra/docs/docs/advanced.md

 $ SERVE_TLS_CERT_PATH=/path/to/cert.crt
 ```

-If you run Docker locally, you can then use:
+If you run Docker locally, you can then use

 ```
 $ docker run ... \